 The future for women in tech developers is bright.
 Software development is one of the most in demand jobs not just in the tech industry, but in the world right now.
 It is projected that within the next decade, the employment of software developers will grow by 21%.
 As reliance upon technology advances, the demand for gender diversity in tech intensifies, and as tech sectors and emerging sub-sectors increase in size over time, there will likely be more opportunities for women in tech to pursue careers in software development.

-To search for more of the latest developer jobs for women in tech, click here
+To view the latest developer job opportunities in tech, click here